barnabashub/Dates2Remember/README.md

 - **Python**: The wizard behind the curtain, making everything run smoothly.
 - **Flask**: Our superhero web framework, ensuring a seamless user experience.
-- **DynamoDB**: Because every great app needs a trustworthy database.
+- **PostgreSQL**: Because every great app needs a trustworthy database.
 - **HTML/CSS/JavaScript**: May the Bootstrap be with you.

 ## Contribute and Make Memories Together 🤝